Last Updated on June 12, 2023 by Luke Feldbrugge

 A cash-out refinance is another option homeowners could use to tap their home equity.
 With this option, a borrower would replace their existing mortgage with a larger one.
 The difference between the current mortgage’s balance and the new, larger loan in cash is what you use to fund your renovation.

 Veterans Affairs offers cash-out refinance loans, which allow you to refinance a conventional home loan and take out cash on your home’s equity.

 You may also opt to use a personal unsecured loan if tapping your home equity isn’t an option, and you don’t have the cash saved.
 Since the loans are unsecured, your house isn’t used as collateral to qualify.
 Instead, qualification for personal loans relies on your credit score.
 Some government programs can help with your home renovations.

 Save on Home Improvement Financing

 If you are ready to speak with our local mortgage specialist to help determine the right home improvement financing option for you, simply sign up today and our specialist in your area will contact you.
-On average, our local mortgage specialists save heroes $500 on lender fees.
+On average, our local mortgage specialists save heroes $500 on lender fees when you refinance with Homes for Heroes.
 It’s our way to say thank you for your service.